 COMBINED B.A.
 IN PSYCHOLOGY/ M.A.
-IN COUNSELING (Available in All Specializations)
+IN COUNSELING (All Options)

-Highly qualified undergraduate psychology majors at Caldwell University may take advantage of the opportunity to pursue their M.A. in Counseling in an accelerated manner through the combined degree program.
+Highly qualified undergraduate psychology majors at Caldwell College may take advantage of the opportunity to pursue their M.A. in Counseling in an accelerated manner through the combined degree program.
 The structured B.A./M.A. program combines the existing undergraduate B.A. in Psychology with the graduate M.A. in Counseling.
-It is designed for students who have established a record of excellence at the undergraduate level.
-This program is available for all three counseling tracks: Mental Health Counseling Specialization, School Counseling Specialization, and Mental Health Counseling/Art Therapy Specialization.
+It is designed to facilitate the ongoing academic accomplishments of students who have established a record of excellence at the undergraduate level.
+This program is available for all three counseling tracks: Mental Health Counseling Specialization, School Counseling Specialization, and Art Therapy Specialization.
 Acceptance into the program will allow up to 12 counseling credits to be "double-counted."
 That is, credits will count towards both the B.A. in Psychology and later, the M.A. in Counseling.
-The student pays undergraduate tuition for graduate courses taken prior to completing the bachelor's degree.
-The credits will be double-counted and designated as "applicable to the graduate degree" only after the student receives the bachelor's degree, matriculates into and completes the M.A. in Counseling program.
+The student pays undergraduate tuition for graduate courses taken prior to completing the bachelor's degree, which is awarded upon completion of the bachelor's requirements.
+The credits to be double-counted will be designated as "applicable to the graduate degree" only after the student receives the bachelor's degree and matriculates into the M.A. in Counseling program.
 That designation will be canceled if the student withdraws from graduate study before completing the master's program.
-In that case, Caldwell University will only count the credits towards the student's undergraduate degree.
+In that case, Caldwell College will only count the credits towards the student's undergraduate degree.

-- Applicants must have completed at least 60 undergraduate credits before they may be admitted - Students may apply in the semester prior to the semester during which they intend to begin the program - Undergraduate psychology majors and art/psychology double-majors with an art therapy concentration must have taken at least three of the master's program undergraduate prerequisite courses in psychology prior to being accepted into the combined program - Required undergraduate psychology courses, some of which are prerequisites to entering the master's programs, may not be substituted
+Applicants must have completed at least 60 undergraduate credits before they may be admitted into the combined program.
+Students may apply in the semester prior to the semester during which they intend to begin the program.
+Undergraduate psychology majors and art/psychology double-majors with an art therapy concentration must have taken at least three of the master's program undergraduate prerequisite courses in psychology prior to being accepted into the combined program.
+Required undergraduate psychology courses, some of which are prerequisites to entering the master's programs, may not be substituted.

-For those undergraduate students with a psychology major who wish to pursue the Mental Health Counseling Specialization, completed courses should include:

-PS 208 Psychological Statistics

-PS 402 Experimental Psychology

-PS 309 Psychopathology Two courses from the following:

-PS 150/207 General Psychology

-PS 232 Psychology of Personality

-Students who wish to pursue the School Counseling Specialization should have completed PS 208 Psychological Statistics and PS 402 Experimental Psychology, and one of the following: child/adolescent development or another course in human development (or their equivalents, if the student has transferred to Caldwell University).
+For those undergraduate students with a psychology major who wish to pursue the Mental Health Counseling Specialization, completed courses should include PS 208 Psychological Statistics, PS 402 Experimental Psychology, and PS 309 Psychopathology, as well as two courses from the following: PS 150/207 General Psychology, PS 232 Psychology of Personality and a course in human development.
+Students who wish to pursue the School Counseling Specialization should have completed PS 208 Psychological Statistics and PS 402 Experimental Psychology, and one of the following: child/adolescent development or another course in human development (or their equivalents, if the student has transferred to Caldwell College).

-Students in the double major in psychology and art with art therapy concentration who wish to pursue the Mental Health Counseling/Art Therapy Specialization should have completed PS 150/207 General Psychology, PS 208 Psychological Statistics, PS 232 Psychology of Personality and either PS 309 Psychopathology OR a course in human development (PS 211, PS 216) as well as AT230 Intro to Art Therapy, AR 111 Drawing, AR 113 2D Design and AR 118 3D Design (or their equivalent if the student has transferred to Caldwell University).
+Students in the double major in psychology and art who wish to pursue the art therapy specialization should have completed PS 150/207 General Psychology, PS 208 Psychological Statistics, PS 232 Psychology of Personality and either PS 309

+Psychopathology OR a course in human development (PS 211, PS 216) as well as AR 111 Drawing, AR 113 2D Design and AR 118 3D Design (or their equivalent if the student has transferred to Caldwell College).